gluonhq/gluon-samples/HelloPi/README.md

 ### Embedded (Raspberry Pi 32/64 bits)

-Run the application on JVM/HotSpot using:
+Directly from the Raspberry Pi, run the application on a JVM using:

     mvn gluonfx:run -Ppi,sdk

 ### Embedded (Raspberry Pi 64 bits)

+#### build

-On a Linux machine, build a native image using:
+On a desktop Linux machine (x86_64), cross-compile a native image for the Raspberry Pi (AArch64), using:

     mvn gluonfx:build -Ppi

+#### deploy

-From the Linux machine, install the native image, making sure the `remote.host.name` and `remote.dir` properties are set correctly:
+From the same Linux machine, install the native image, making sure the `remote.host.name` and `remote.dir` properties in the sample's pom are correctly set:

     mvn gluonfx:install -Ppi

-Alternatively you can copy manually the native image binary that is located at:
+or, alternatively you can copy manually the native image binary that is located at:

     target/gluonfx/aarch64-linux/HelloPi

-Run remotely with SSH:
+### run

+If you installed the native image from your Linux machine, you can run it remotely (via SSH) using:

     mvn gluonfx:nativerun -Ppi

-or locally from the Raspberry Pi:
+In any case, you can also run it locally from the Raspberry Pi with:

     export ENABLE_GLUON_COMMERCIAL_EXTENSIONS=true
-    ${remote.dir}/HelloPi -Duse.fullscreen=true -Dmonocle.platform=EGL -Duse.egl=true -Dembedded=monocle -Dglass.platform=Monocle
+    ${remote.dir}/HelloPi -Duse.fullscreen=true -Dmonocle.platform=EGL -Dembedded=monocle -Dglass.platform=Monocle